 Before we can understand edge computing, we must take a look at how its predecessor — cloud computing — has paved the way for IoT devices worldwide.

 From wearables to connected kitchen appliances, internet-connected devices are everywhere.
-The global IoT market is expected to exceed $1.1T by 2026, growing nearly five-fold from its 2018 size of $190B.
+The global IoT market is expected to exceed $5.4T by 2035.
 As a result, cloud computing — the process by which many of these smart devices connect to the internet to operate — has become an increasingly dominant trend.

 Cloud computing enables companies to store and process data (among other computing tasks) outside of their own physical hardware and across a network of remote servers — popularly known as the “cloud.”